Flutterwave/Python-v2/README.md

 <br><br>

 ## ```rave.Preauth```
-This is used to facilitate preauthorized card transactions.
-This inherits the Card class so any task you can do on Card, you can do with preauth.
+This class is used to facilitate preauthorized card transactions.
+It inherits from the Card class, so any function available in Card can also be used with Preauth.

 **Functions included:**